-According to Office of Management and Budget Circular A-21, tuition remission for students is an allowable direct charge on federal grants and contracts provided that the following conditions are met:
+According to Uniform Guidance, tuition remission for students is an allowable direct charge on federal grants and contracts provided that the following conditions are met:

 - there is an employee-employer relationship between the student and the institution for the work performed;

 - the tuition remission is a reasonable compensation for the work performed and is conditioned explicitly upon the performance of necessary work; and

 - it is the institution’s practice to similarly compensate students in nonsponsored as well as sponsored activities.

 The University of Mississippi recognizes three categories of graduate assistantships: teaching assistants/instructors, research assistants, and administrative assistants.
 The University has stated its policies regarding the employment of graduate assistants in its Policies and Procedures for Graduate Assistantship Administration.
 The appointment category must be indicated when a student is appointed to a graduate assistantship.
 The University satisfies condition #3 above, since it has a practice of providing partial tuition scholarships to graduate assistants who are paid from E&G funds (in a manner that is similar to the tuition charges for research assistants that is herein described).
 The University also satisfies conditions #1 and #2 for all graduate assistants, since there is an employee-employer relationship in all cases and the compensation for each type of assistantship is conditioned explicitly upon the performance of necessary work.